MightyCall Mobile MightyCall Mobile AppGoogle Play

 What is a VoIP?

 VoIP stands for Voice over Internet Protocol.
 It lets you make and receive phone calls over the internet.
-Using VoIP phone service in Canada is simple.
-Instead of desk phones, with a VoIP service, you need any internet-connected device (laptop, smartphone, or tablet).
+Using a VoIP phone service in Canada is simple.
+Instead of desk phones, you can use a VoIP service on any internet-connected device (laptop, smartphone, or tablet).

-Voice over IP technology also oftentimes includes things like IVR, call forwarding, call queues, and more, which help take the quality of communication with clients and business partners to a new level.
+Voice over IP technology often includes features such as IVR, call forwarding, call queues, and more, which improve communication quality with clients and business partners.

 How does a VoIP phone service work?

-When you use your VoIP phone, you begin the call by dialing (or you pick up, if you have been dialed).
-Then when you speak, the sound is broken up into what we can call digital packets.
-Those packets are then sent through the internet to the destination (namely, the person or people with whom you are speaking).
-They then are reconstructed there and emerge out of the receiver as audio (your voice).
+When you use your VoIP phone, you begin a call by dialing (or by picking up if you have been dialed).
+Then, when you speak, the sound is broken up into what we can call digital packets.
+Those packets are then sent over the internet to the destination (namely, the person or people you are speaking with).
+They are reconstructed there and emerge out of the receiver as audio (your voice).

 There are a lot of VoIP providers in Canada.
 But as to who is the best – well, we thought we’d help you out there with a list:

-1. MightyCall – best all around VoIP for small business in Canada
+1. MightyCall – best all-around VoIP for small businesses in Canada

 2. GoTo – best for video calling